Juniper/contrail-community-docs/Contributor/GettingStarted/getting-started-with-opencontrail-development.md

 #1.
 Registration and User Creation
 ----------------------------------
 a.
-A new developer should register on OpenContrail development/user forums and slack on this link: http://www.opencontrail.org/newsletter-and-mailing-lists/
+CLA - all developers must be covered by a Contribution License Agreement.
+There are two types.
+Corporate CLA which will cover you if you company is a project member or individual CLA if you are not covered by a corporate CLA.
+Don't know if you are already covered?
+Contact gelkinbard@juniper.net.
+CLAs are located on the community google drive.
+Sign up for access using instructions in step c.
+Get CLAs signed and submit to gelkinbard@juniper.net

 b.
-In order to submit blueprints for a new feature or to raise bugs on existing features, create a user-id on Launchpad: https://login.launchpad.net/iwoFJXFITJbWRFUj/+decide
+Get a gerrit account.
+Go to review.opencontrail.org.
+Sign up for new account.
+Accounts are not automatically associated with a CLA so you have to contact either your corporate community admin to get added to the corp gerrit group or gelkinbard@juniper.net if you are individual contributor.
+Don't know who your corporate admin is?
+Contact gelkinbard@juniper.net

 c.
+Register for mailing lists (Google Groups) and slack.
+Go to https://tungsten.io/community/ click on slack button, click on Users Email button and Developers button.
+This also gives you access to the community google drive.

+d.
+In order to submit blueprints for a new feature or to raise bugs on existing features,

+create a user-id on Launchpad: https://login.launchpad.net/iwoFJXFITJbWRFUj/+decide

+e.
 Create a GitHub account by Signing up on https://github.com/ if not already registered

-d.
-Register for an account at https://review.opencontrail.org for gerrit review

 #2.
 Ubuntu installation and configuration
 -------------------